ov1n/Cleancar/README.md

 ## Feedback:

-This was a project done with 0 experience on development :stuck_out_tongue: feedback and issue pointing is more than welcome !
+This was a project done with 0 experience on development :stuck_out_tongue: feedback and issue pointing is more than welcome :pray: !